 Legalized Bank Bail-Ins

-Newly signed supranational laws amongst the world's largest 20 economic zones means many bank accounts are not fully safe from failure.
-Learn what the laws are and how to defend against them.
+Newly signed supranational bank laws amongst the world's largest 20 economic zones mean many bank accounts are not entirely safe from failure.
+Learn what current Bank Bail-In rules are and how to defend against them.

 ‘Legalized’ G20 Bank Bail-In Laws

-Since the end of 2014, new G20 Bank Bail-In Laws have been put into place.
+Since the end of 2014, new G20 Bank Bail-In Laws have gotten put into place.

 G20 - (n) the world’s largest 19 national economies, including the USA, and the European Union together, a group of 20.
-Additionally there are representatives of the International Monetary Fund (IMF) and the World Bank.
-The G20 finance ministers and central bank governors began meeting in 1999, at the suggestion of the G7 finance ministers in response to various financial crisis in the 1990s.
+Additionally, there are representatives of the International Monetary Fund (IMF) and the World Bank.
+The G20 finance ministers and central bank governors began meeting in 1999, at the suggestion of the G7 finance ministers in response to the financial crisis in the 1990s.

-Bail-In - (n) to restructure a financial institution that is on the brink of failure by forcing its creditors and depositors to take a loss on their holdings.
-Regarded as a rescue of last resort to help a troubled financial institution's ability to attract future business.
+Bailin - (v/n) restructuring of a financial institution on the brink of failure, by forcing its creditors and unsecured depositors to take losses on their holdings.
+It often gets regarded as a rescue of last resort to help a troubled financial institution's ability to attract future business.
 A bail-in is different from a bail-out, which involves the rescue of a financial institution typically by government credit extensions into the failing private sector.

-To address potential future bank failures, the G20 bank bail-in solution is now law.
+To possibly better address future bank failures, this G20 bank bail-in solution is now law.

 IMF Notes Leading to New 2014 Bank Bail-In Laws USA & G20 - Source

-What this new law changes is the “LEGAL” status of USA and other customer bank deposits within the G20 nations, placing them on par with many paper investments.
+What this new law change means is the “LEGAL” status of US and other customer bank deposits within the G20 nations, placing them on par with many unsecured paper investments.

-Now more than ever, if you give your currency to a bank, it is really your responsibility to know the solvency of said bank, including possible spillover effects in another potential global financial crisis ahead.
+Now more than ever, if you give your fiat currency to a bank, it is your responsibility to know the solvency of the bank you chose.
+Including understanding any possible spillover effects, it may suffer under in another potential global financial crisis ahead.

 What about the FDIC?

-For years bank insurance programs have lulled many main street savers to sleep soundly under the assumption that the government would always insure their checking and savings accounts.
-Perhaps not so on a real basis, following a real bank crisis.
+For years bank insurance programs have lulled many main street savers to sleep soundly under the assumption that the government would always insurance covering their checking and savings accounts.

-How solvent is the FDIC’s bank deposit insurance program?
+How solvent or robust is the FDIC’s bank deposit insurance program?

-As of writing this report the FDIC has some $83.2 USD billion to insure just over $7.0 USD trillion in deposits.
-An additional $4.8 USD trillion in deposits appear to be uninsured and most likely above the $250,000 USD insurance threshold the FDIC currently covers.
+As of writing this in late 2017, the FDIC had some USD 83.2 billion to ensure just over USD 7.0 trillion in deposits.
+An additional USD 4.8 trillion in deposits appear to be uninsured and most likely above the USD 250,000 insurance threshold the FDIC currently covers.

-This means essentially means for every $100 USD within the US banking system, the FDIC has just over 70¢ in its insurance coffers to pay out on.
-In terms of those deposits which actually fit under the FDIC $250,000 insured perimeters, the FDIC has $1.17 of insurance for every insured $100 USD in the US banking system.
+For every fiat USD 100 note represented within the US banking system, the FDIC has just over 70¢ in its insurance coffers to payout.
+In terms of those deposits which fit under the FDIC $250,000 insured perimeters, the FDIC has $1.17 of insurance for every insured USD 100 in the US banking system.

 The recent Omnibus bill legislation has repealed the Dodd-Frank Act's supposed ban on taxpayer bailouts of the most speculative derivatives activities.
 Thus taxpayer bailouts of potentially failing banks or financial institutions are still in play.

-Most likely, the next global financial crisis will not only be met with some likely new forms of government bank bailouts, it has already and will likely be further met with bank bail-ins as many unsecured creditors and even average Joe’s bank deposits possibly get frozen and eventually get transferred to secured creditors.
+Most likely, the next global financial crisis will not only get met with some likely new forms of government and or central bank bailouts.
+While it may further be met with bank bail-ins too as many unsecured creditors, and even average Joe’s bank deposits, possibly get frozen and eventually get transferred to secured creditors.
 Ordinary people's unsecured savings in a bank account could be lost, and or diluted.

-They wrote the following excerpt in their November 10, 2014 Total Loss Absorbency Capacity proposal on how all G20 banks should now have bank deposit bail-in options in the event of bankruptcies or large loss write downs.
+They wrote the following excerpt in their November 10, 2014, Total Loss Absorbency Capacity proposal on how all G20 banks should now have bank deposit bail-in options in the event of bankruptcies or massive loss write-downs.

 The FSB states the following on page 5, 2nd paragraph:

-With these new supranational laws, executed by the G20 (on behalf of the BIS’ FSB), any and all winning megabank derivative gamblers are now 1st in line creditors.
+With these new supranational laws, executed by the G20 (on behalf of the BIS’ FSB), any winning megabank derivative gamblers are now 1st inline creditors.

 Joe Public is an unsecured creditor, who would be lucky to get some diluted equity shares in a ring-fenced reformed bank as compensation for his lost checking and or savings account funds.

 If you have a bank account with a ‘mark to model’ potentially bankrupt bank, or maybe with whom the BIS’ FSB calls Global Systemically Important Banks (see G-SIBs on page 3).
-Time is running out for you to reconsider who you are doing business with.
+Time is running out for you to reconsider with whom you are doing business.

-We should all be preparing a defense, in case it ever goes global.
+We should all be preparing a defense of our savings, in case this trend ever goes global.

 If you live and or bank in a G20 nation.
-You can expect history may rhyme at some time.
+Prudent to expect history may rhyme at some time.

-We’ve not structurally changed much since the last financial crisis, the situation is in fact arguably worse.
+We’ve not structurally changed much since the last financial crisis; the situation is arguably worse.

 The brutal truth of new global bank bail-in laws now in place goes well beyond its outcome.
-The fiat currency in our bank accounts have and will always be our liability.
-It is a real shame we all may have to possibly relearn this lesson in a very hard way.
+The fiat currencies in our bank accounts have and will always be our liability.
+It is a real shame we all may have to relearn this lesson in a potentially harsh way.